 When I was 22, I was determined enough to find a loophole.
 Before I got my records unsealed, I went through a standard counseling session where we discussed possible outcomes that could be faced in confronting my adoption story.
 I was able to get the shocking, most common, and the less desirable possibilities out on the table before facing the next steps.
 I think that was beneficial for me to not be shaken easily at whatever I uncovered moving forward.

-I had found an option to get a court order to unseal records, and it was only $10.
+I had found an option to get a court order to unseal records as an adoptee, and it was only $10.
 It was granted, and I quickly took the court order to the agency to get the ball rolling.
 It took a few days for them to gather my records, but once they did, I had a lot of clues to begin my investigation.
 My mom was very supportive during this time, and she even helped me search online for the names in my records.
 I quickly found out that I had two half-sisters, and we tracked down one sister’s social media profile.
 Then, we found my birth mother’s MySpace.
 I know, throwback on that one!

 There was also a phone number for my grandparents in the record from the 1980s, but I decided to give it a try.
 I sat there on the edge of my seat with every ring, but no one was home, so I reached a voicemail machine.
-I left a very random message summarizing that I was an adopted child whose birth mother’s name was Cheryl and that I believed they could possibly be her parents.
+I left a very random message summarizing that I was an adopted child whose birth mother’s name was Cheryl and that I believed they could be her parents.
 I did not know what I expected, but to my surprise, I got a callback, and miraculously, the number was still theirs!
 I ended up talking to my grandmother for about an hour and learned a lot, including that my birth mother has struggled with addiction for the 22 years that I had been alive.

 I learned that my grandparents raised my youngest sister and that my other sister lived with her parents in a town south of Dallas.
 My whole life, they were less than two hours away.
 I arranged a time to come and meet everyone for the first time.
 That day was full of excitement that honestly was too much for my brain to process.
 I remember when she opened the door my grandmother said, “When you turned 18, we waited for this day, but you never contacted us.
 With each year, I was worried we’d never get to see you again.”
 To an adoptee’s ears, all I heard was that all these years they’ve loved and wanted me in their lives again someday.

 I spent the rest of the day soaking up stories, pictures, and abundant love from a great grandmother, grandparents, an uncle, sister, and many cousins.
 Meeting my birth mother, however, was far heavier.
 Unfortunately, she was in jail at the time that I found everyone.
-I took a trip up there with my mom supporting me in the waiting area and met her through glass for the first time ever.
+I took a trip up there with my mom supporting me in the waiting area and met her through glass for the first time.
 She cried a lot and kept telling me how beautiful and grown-up I was.
 She expressed that she did not want to place me for adoption but that she did not have any other options in her situation.

 Honestly, it was all difficult for me to process.
 It was an uncommon situation, and I did not know how to feel.
 Fast forward to life today, a decade later, I am still processing my relationship with my struggling birth mother.
 I also drove out to my other sister’s house to meet her, and we ended up hitting it off right away.
 Fun fact: my middle sister Emmy’s birthday is two weeks after my sister Hannah’s.
-So I have two sisters that are three years younger than I am, and then my youngest sister, Emillia, is almost 10 years younger.
+So I have two sisters that are three years younger than I am, and then my youngest sister, Emilia, is almost 10 years younger.

 Over this past decade, I have experienced many memories with all my biological maternal side.
 I am so thankful that I have a close relationship with them all, outside of my birth mom who I talk to occasionally.
 While I love my birth mother unconditionally for the life that she gave me and for the strength that she had in placing me for adoption, she is still making a lot of poor decisions with her life, so our communication is limited.